SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 public static void main(String[] args)|Java
 main()|rust

+## communication

+To share data between entities, one can use message passing or shared memory.
+Shared memory is having a fixed storage location which both entities can access to read/write the data.

+### messages

+Message passing is communicating between two things by sending messages.
+A message consists of the source thing, the target thing, the message, and potentially the  arguments passed.
+IPC is just message passing between two processes.

 ## Memory Management

 Memory allocation is setting aside memory for a purpose, e.g. to store entities of a programming language.